dcunited001/dcunited001.github.io/_drafts/operational-strategy-in-information-warfare-scapegoating-and-witchhunt-sidequests.md

 individuals and employ career assassination for psyshcosocial manipulation.

-...  witchhunt sidequests to publicly humiliate scapegoated individuals, which offers the convenient opportunity to tackle the logistic growing pains of the national security industry.
+Witchhunt sidequests to publicly humiliate scapegoated individuals are cleverly disguised initiatives for organizational expansion.
+They offer the convenient opportunity to tackle the logistic growing pains of the national security industry.
 Just make sure you pick someone vulnerable whom you've ensured is socially isolated through a decade-long campaign of misinformation.
 He's vulnerable and practically a pariah?  *PERFECT!* No one will miss him as the tree who fell with no one around.